ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 !!! example "Task 2 - Convergence Threshold"

-    Make 4 copies of the `CO.in` input file named `CO_i.in`, where i should go from 5 to 8.
-In each of these files, reduce the order of magnitude of the conv_thr by 10 each time i.e. replace the `conv_thr = 1e-4` with `conv_thr = 1e-5` in `CO_5.in`, etc.
+    Make four copies of the `CO.in` input file named `CO_i.in`, where i should range from 5 to 8.
+In each of these files, reduce the order of magnitude of the conv_thr by a factor of 10, i.e. replace `conv_thr = 1e-4` with `conv_thr = 1e-5` in `CO_5.in`, etc.

-    - Run these 4 input files using `pw.x` e.g. `pw.x < CO_5.in > CO_5.out`.
+    - Run the four input files using `pw.x` e.g. `pw.x < CO_5.in > CO_5.out`.

-    - What does changing this convergence threshold do?
-What do you expect to happen?
+    - What do you expect will happen when you reduce the convergence threshold?

         ??? success "Answer"
-            After one scf cycle, a total energy is calculated.
-The calculation is converged when the difference in the total energy between two successive scf iterations is less than the convergence threshold.
-Therefore, reducing this convergence threshold is making our convergence tighter, meaning differences in successive iterations must be smaller for our calculation to be converged.
-This means the smaller the convergence threshold, the more iterations it should take for convergence.
+            More iteration in the self-consistent cycle are needed and the calculations take longer.
+A more accurate value of the total energy is obtained.

     Quantum Espresso outputs the number of scf cycles it took for convergence to be achieved.
 Look for this line in the output file:
     ```bash